 - Careers for a substantial number of UF graduates.

 The Exactech Arena

 The sponsorship provides Exactech presence at the arena, use of UF facilities and television coverage and commercial spots on Fox Sports Sun and Fox Sports Florida during arena events.
 Exactech plans to use the visibility to promote healthy lifestyles, encourage mobility for people of all ages and to expand its support of the Arthritis Foundation. #ExactechArena

 A Passion for Patient Care

 Approximately 50 million people in the United States are affected by arthritis, and 1 million new patients develop arthritis each year.
 Exactech works with surgeons to solve the remaining challenges of joint replacement surgery and also to educate patients about arthritis and treatment options, beginning with healthy lifestyles.
 Find an Exactech surgeon near you.

-Exactech was founded in 1985 by orthopaedic surgeon Bill Petty, MD, his wife Betty, and biomedical engineer Gary Miller, PhD.
+Exactech was founded in 1985 by orthopaedic surgeon Bill Petty, MD, biomedical engineer Gary Miller, PhD, and organizational culture advocate Betty Petty, MA.
 While faculty and research colleagues at the UF College of Medicine’s Department of Orthopaedic Surgery, Petty and Miller collaborated with several orthopaedic device companies and thought they saw some things the industry could do differently, and better.
 They wanted to focus their vision on creating products and services that would make a difference in the quality of care provided to patients suffering from joint diseases like arthritis.

 With global headquarters in Gainesville, Exactech now has more than 700 employees who design, develop, manufacture and distribute innovative orthopaedic implants and surgical instrumentation that are distributed in more than 35 countries.
 Read more about who we are and what we do.